MicrosoftDocs/mixed-reality/mixed-reality-docs/holograms-100.md

 >[!VIDEO https://www.youtube.com/embed/ItRoiXccC0g]

 In this chapter, we will set some Unity project settings that help us target the Windows Holographic SDK for development.
 We will also set some quality settings for our application.
-Finally, we will ensure our build targets are set to Windows Store.
+Finally, we will ensure our build targets are set to Universal Windows Platform.

 ### Unity performance and quality settings